ryrob30/mobile-services.en/help/windows-appstore/c-getting-started/dev-qs.md

 Additionally, when using the SDK in a WinJS project, use an empty string ( `""` or `''`) instead of `null` for empty string values.

-## Add the Library and Config File to your Project - C Sharp {#section_93C25D893B4A4CD3B996CF3C5590C8DC}
+## Add the library and config file to your project - C Sharp {#section_93C25D893B4A4CD3B996CF3C5590C8DC}

 1. Launch Visual Studio and open your solution.
 1. In the **Solution Explorer**, right-click **[!UICONTROL References]** and select **[!UIUCONTROL Add Reference]**.